 It's no wonder then that no other country in the world has more EVs per capita.

 Secondly, electric cars are cool!
 They are silent and don't create noxious fumes.
 And you can drive for several hundred kilometres before you need to charge.
-Not that charging is a major problem in Norway – we have 25.102 charging stations, including more than 6000 rapid chargers, all over the country.
+Not that charging is a major problem in Norway – we have more than 3000 public charging stations, and 7753 fast chargers, all over the country.
 Say goodbye to range anxiety!

 The easiest way to find a charging point is by checking ladestasjoner.no's map.
 To make sure you have access to charging stations, it's important to register with the major providers in advance.
 Norway has about ten of them.

 “Even in the northernmost parts of Northern Norway – an area with huge distances, more reindeer than people, and really low temperatures in the winter – you can get around easily in an EV,” says Christina Bu.

 If you want to take a road trip through the country, you can easily rent an electric car from most rental companies.
 In Geiranger and Flåm, eMobility has even set up a rental service for a scooter-car (a small four-wheeler) with two seats and open sides.
 Perfect for sightseeing!

 But why stop there?
 Cruise the fjords and lakes or go whale-watching on electric boats, travel with electric cable cars up mountainsides, and hop on good old-fashioned metros and trams in the big cities.
 Not to mention all the electric bikes you can rent.
 You can also visit a destination that is part of the Sustainable destination labelling scheme, or check out 10 ways to explore Norway for more eco-conscious travellers.